Feature film and web / blog project examining the phenomenon of historical re-enactment. The film is available to buy on DVD from the Somewhere Shop.

 Shot over an idyllic English summer from both behind the scenes and in front, the directors Pope & Guthrie also appear before the camera in their 16th century roles of 'limners' or Tudor artists - painting miniature portraits of Kentwell's gentry.
 This refined portraiture echoes the film's persistent affectionate analysis of its central characters as we discover what these secretive enthusiaists are escaping from - and to.

-Shot in High Definition, with additional footage from spy cameras hidden in the directors tudor costumes, a Tudor kid-cam and WW II 16 mm footage, Living with the Tudors is available for screening on HD CAM (PAL & NTSC), digibeta & Blu-ray disc.
+Shot in HD, with additional footage from spy cameras hidden in the directors tudor costumes, a Tudor kid-cam and WW II 16 mm footage, Living with the Tudors is available for screening on HD CAM (PAL & NTSC), digibeta & Blu-ray disc.

 Living with the Tudors is distributed by Soda Pictures in the UK and Indiepix in the US.

 It is available to buy on DVD from the Somewhere Shop.
 All international enquiries should be directed to Somewhere.
 You can find the film on Facebook too.